Dissipation dynamics of a scalar field: Theoretical setup

 where $m$ represents the mass parameter.
 When $m^2 < 0$, the system is in the ordered or broken phase, while when $m^2>0$, it is in the symmetric phase.
 The parameter $\lambda$ represents an interaction term that arises from the nearest-neighbor interactions in the underlying lattice Ising model that gives rise to the field theory.
 To ensure stability, it is necessary to choose $\lambda > 0$.

-To derive the associated field theory from the Langevin equation, the Martin-Siggia-Rose-Janssen-De Dominicis procedure~\cite{Martin:1973zz, dominicis1976techniques, janssen1976lagrangean, DeDominicis:1977fw} has been introduced and widely used in the literature.
+To derive the associated field theory from the Langevin equation, the Martin–Siggia–Rose–Janssen–De~Dominicis procedure~\cite{Martin:1973zz, dominicis1976techniques, janssen1976lagrangean, DeDominicis:1977fw} has been introduced and widely used in the literature.
 For a pedagogical introduction to this procedure, see, e.g.,~\cite{Canet:2011wf, tauber2014, Hertz:2016vpy}.

-See \Cref{app:dyn_field_theory} for a detailed description of the Schwinger-Keldysh contour and the derivation of the flow equations using the Schwinger-Keldysh approach in a dynamical field theory.
+See Appendix~\ref{app:dyn_field_theory} for a detailed description of the Schwinger-Keldysh contour and the derivation of the flow equations using the Schwinger-Keldysh approach in a dynamical field theory.
 Conveniently, the Keldysh formalism has the advantage that it can be successfully applied to flowing coupling constants in the context of the renormalization group without significant complications.
 By doing so, one obtains an infinite system of coupled integral-differential equations that must be truncated.
 The action can be expanded using the derivative expansion, i.e., at a certain order of space-time derivatives of the fields.
-This work will focus on the derivative expansion, as it captures all relevant dynamics of interest.
+This work focuses on the derivative expansion, as it captures all relevant dynamics of interest.
 A detailed account of the resulting ansatz for the effective action is given in the following subsection.